kleinesfilmroellchen/conlangdb/API.md

 This endpoint serves a page which will fetch and display the language list provided on the exact same endpoint (see below) using its own query parameters.

+### `/language/LANG` with `Accept: text/html`: Language detail view

+This endpoint serves a page which displays the full detail information for the language with ID "LANG" with the option for the user to edit or delete the language.

+If the `action=create` query parameter is set, no language data is fetched.
+An empty form is displayed that allows the user to create a new language.

+All of the "form actions" on the page invoke the same path of the current page with different methods such as POST and DELETE (documented below).
+An exception is the language creation page variation, which determines the language identifier from user input.

 ## API

+APIs generally communicate over JSON or query parameters in the case of GET requests.

 ### `/translation/xx_XX`: Translation lists